jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

-I'll explain the philosophy we need to win, but whether you decide to become a player is up to you.
+I'll explain the philosophy we need to win, but whether you decide to continue is up to you.
 If you're ready, keep reading.
 It's time to play the game and become a player god.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization._

 ## Cast of Ideas and Characters

-Before you step up to the role of a player god, here are a few terms that will put us all on the same page:
+Before we become player gods, here are a few terms that will put us all on the same page:

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
 We choose to emit too much CO2, eat healthy good, or use an InstaHealth medical app.
-It's only when a person uses tools and takes responsibility for their actions, do they become player gods who "play the game" of civilization.
+It's only when a person uses tools and appreciates the importance of their actions, do they become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is created inside books, declarations, and constitutions to unite individuals to see the big picture, that everyone's choices matter because everyone is a player god.
 Note, _the player god_ is a community of people playing the game together because they're united by the same "ruling" philosophy.